Facts About Lead in Balsamic Vinegar

 To make the point again: California's 1986 Proposition 65 threshold is at least 1,000 times lower than what a person would have to consume to cause an observable effect.
 To quote the law precisely, the threshold level for warning labels is "the level at which chemicals listed for reproductive toxicity would have no observable effect assuming exposure at 1,000 times that level."

-California set the limits for disclosing the presence of lead in micrograms, (millionths of a gram), and we test to parts per billion (ppb), or 1,000 million.
-Warning labels about the presence of lead referring to reproductive toxicity is set at .5 micrograms per day by California which is approximately 35 ppb, or 35 parts per every 1,000,000,000.
+California set the limits for disclosing the presence of lead in micrograms, (millionths of a gram), and our test parameter is down to parts per billion (ppb), or 1,000 million.
+One thousand million!
+The warning label requirement about the presence of lead referring to reproductive toxicity is set at .5 micrograms per day by California California State law.
+What is the level?
+Approximately 35 ppb, or 35 parts per every 1,000,000,000.

 Our testing shows that the Balsamic Vinegar we sell is below the California threshold most of the time, in the 16 ppb to 30 ppb range, so Prop.
-65 notices are not required, yet from time to time vinegar tests over the California threshold and must have a warning.
+65 notices are not required for our product.
+From time to time vinegar tests over the California threshold and must have a warning.
 I'm looking at a particular test on my desk from 2017 which shows one batch at 44 ppb and another at 55 ppb.
-I have a test from 2021 which is half that at 22 parts per billion (ppb).
-As we understand it, retailers who sell balsamic vinegar can display a single warning sign near where the product is sold and meet the proposition 65 labeling requirements, however, we suspect this doesn’t always get done leaving people to think they are buying “lead-free BV"; and If you live outside of California, there is no disclosure requirement as to heavy metal content at all.
+I have a test from 2021 (our current stock) which is half that at 22 parts per billion (ppb).
+As we understand it, retailers who sell balsamic vinegar can display a single warning sign near where the product is sold and meet the proposition 65 labeling requirements, however, we suspect this doesn’t always get done leaving people to think they are buying “lead-free BV".
+If you live outside of California, there is no disclosure requirement as to heavy metal content at all.

 Some Math and Final ThoughtsWhat does the threshold of 35 ppb (parts per billion) mean when you're about to douse your salad with vinegar?
 Let's find out together by trying to size what 1 billion is as a unit of measure for vinegar.
 The FDA serving size for balsamic vinegar is 1 tablespoon.